-This exhibit begins with a river meander, tracing the journey of a pristine river, from its mouth, to its origin high up in the mountains.
-Over the years this exhibit has matured into one of our most inspiring exhibits and now boasts a ten-year-old milkwood forest; a breeding colony of African penguins, some rescued rockhopper penguins, an African black oystercatcher, a molesnake, a Western leopard toad and common platannas.
+This exhibit is home to a colony of African penguins, some rescued rockhopper penguins, an African black oystercatcher, a molesnake, a Western leopard toad and common platannas.
 A small selection of freshwater fish, indigenous and alien, to our Western Cape rivers can also be viewed in several pools.
 A bird hide, overlooking the rockhopper rookery, offers people a place to sit and relax in this peaceful riverine environment.

 Rocky shoreline and sandy beach

 We begin our journey on a rocky shoreline where the river flows into the sea.
 A great variety of animals and plants, such as mussels, limpets, anemones, sea urchins and seaweeds, live on and amongst the rocks.
 Look carefully below the waterline and you may see West Coast rock lobster.
 The rocky shoreline leads onto a sandy beach.
 Sand is made up of shells and rocks which have been ground up and deposited by waves.
 Wave action is the key factor influencing all sandy beaches.

 Lower river reaches